Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 Figure 4.
 This diagram shows how the circuit works.
 When the solution has a neutral pH, the sensor outputs a low voltage, so the transistor does not let any current flow through the pump.
 When the solution has a high pH, the sensor outputs a high voltage, which activates the transistor, causing current to flow through the pump, which then pumps liquid.

 For more information on electronics and related terms (such as voltage, current, and resistance), see the Science Buddies Electronics Primer: Introduction.

-Do you think it will be difficult to get the artificial pancreas to stop when it is supposed to, when the right amount of baking soda solution has been added to the vinegar solution?
+Do you think it will be difficult to get the artificial pancreas to stop when it is supposed to, when the right amount of vinegar solution has been added to the baking soda solution?
 How accurate can the model be made to be?
 How are the challenges encountered when making this model similar to the challenges that engineers who are trying to make a real artificial pancreas system would face?
 Try this project to find out!

 Terms and Concepts

 - Continuous glucose sensor